ibm-cloud-docs/databases-for-mongodb-gen2/ha-dr.md

    - Verify that the retention period of the backups meet your requirements.
    - Schedule test restores regularly to verify that the actual restored times meet the defined RTO.
 Remember that database size significantly impacts restore time.
 Consider strategies to minimize restore times, such as breaking down large databases into smaller, more manageable units and purging unused data.
    - Verify the Key Protect service.
-- Point-in-time restore
-   - Verify the procedures covered earlier.
-   - Verify desired backup is in the window.

 For more information on responsibility ownership between the customer and {{site.data.keyword.cloud_notm}} for using {{site.data.keyword.databases-for-mongodb}}, see [Shared responsibilities for {{site.data.keyword.databases-for}}](/docs/databases-for-mongodb-gen2?topic=databases-for-mongodb-gen2-responsibilities-cloud-databases).